Menu

 Some aspects of RHE overlap with the national curriculum for Science, such as the main external body parts, the human body as it grows from birth to old age (including puberty), and birth and reproduction.
 Therefore, children cannot be withdrawn from these lessons.
 Conception is the only part of RHE which isn’t part of the Science curriculum, and so the only small amount of non-statutory sex education that is included in SCARF is covered in a Year 6 ‘Making Babies’ lesson.

-We have a wonderful PSHE representative on our school curriculum council, made up entirely of pupils.
-Eva attends some PSHE lesson visits across school, is up to date with the action plan, helps with PSHE displays and provides pupil voice feedback.
-She has created a lovely piece of work summing up PSHE to share with everyone here on our website.
+We have recently welcomed two wonderful new PSHE representatives to our school curriculum council, which is made up entirely of pupils.
+Sienna and Isla's role includes attending some PSHE lesson visits across school, being up to date with the action plan, helping with PSHE displays and providing pupil voice feedback.

 Impact